 All phases of the Corporation's operations are subject to environmental regulation in the jurisdictions in which the Corporation operates.
-While the Corporation's operations are currently in compliance with local environmental regulations, environmental legislation is evolving in a manner that will require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
+While the Corporation's operations are currently in compliance with local environmental regulations, environmental legislation is evolving in a manner that will require stricter standards, disclosure and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
+Material risk disclosure related to climate change, carbon intensity and other environmental and pollution controls, as well as Environment, Social, Governance (ESG) metrics and disclosure will result in additional management systems and controls.
 There is no assurance that existing or future environmental regulations will not materially adversely affect the Corporation's business, financial condition and results of operations.
-Environmental hazards may exist on the properties where the Corporation holds interests that are unknown to the Corporation at present and which have been caused by previous or current owners or operators of the properties.
+Environmental and climate related hazards may exist on the properties where the Corporation holds interests that are unknown to the Corporation at present and which have been caused by previous or current owners or operators of the properties.
 Government approvals and permits are currently, or may in the future be, required in connection with the Corporation's operations.
 To the extent that such approvals are required and not received, the Corporation may be curtailed or prohibited from proceeding with planned exploration or development of mineral properties.